 How can a balance be struck between creating airport expansion to encourage foreign trade and protecting UK citizens’ rights against noise and air pollution?

-How does the government’s policies on expanded infrastructure tie in with a drive to combat climate change?
+How does the UK government’s policies on expanded infrastructure tie in with a drive to combat climate change?

 How are local authorities coping with devolved responsibilities in tackling climate change, especially on energy and transport?